vaibhav2000/MyStuff/README.md

 ## Brief Summary of Implementation and Innovation:
-The Optical Character Recognition that the app performs to the degree of high precision has been achieved by first performing a pre-processing of the captured image which applies the following filters on the image- ● Converting image to a complete greyscale(Black and white image) ● Increasing the brightness of the image
+The Optical Character Recognition that the app performs to the degree of high precision has been achieved by first performing a pre-processing of the captured image which applies the following filters on the image:

+- Converting image to a complete greyscale(Black and white image)
+- Increasing the brightness of the image
-● Increasing the contrast of the image
+- Increasing the contrast of the image

 And then by using Google’s open source text recognition VISION Application Programming interface(API) into the app.
 The app then saves the extracted text and its corresponding image on a